Studying in Ireland

 Under the Free Fees Initiative, Ireland’s Higher Education Authority pays tuition fees for eligible students straight to the university.
 To qualify for it, you must meet these criteria:

-- You've resided in an EU member state for at least three of the five previous years
+- You've resided in an EU/EEA/Swiss state or the United Kingdom for at least three of the five previous years

 - It’s the first time you’ll be attending an undergraduate course